APIOps/ExcelAPI/README.md

 # ExcelAPI
-Excel API as a Service
+Excel API as a Service.
+In the experiment we'll use one CSV file (members.csv).

 ## Toolchain to make it happen